-Invest in proven strategies from cradle to career.
+Invest in integrated student services strategies from cradle to career.
 Young people face barriers to graduation that education alone cannot remove.
-Investments are necessary not only in the quality of K-12 systems, but also in parent support, high quality early education, expanded learning programs in K-12, physical and mental health services, and meaningful education reform through career or post-secondary.
+Investments are necessary not only in the quality of K-12 systems, but also in family literacy, parent support, high quality early education, expanded learning programs in K-12, physical and mental health services, and meaningful education reform through career or post-secondary.